Fact Sheet 17:

 16. Memorize all your passwords.
 Don't record them on anything in your wallet.

-17. Shield your hand when using a bank ATM machine or making long distance phone calls with your phone card.
-"Shoulder surfers" may be nearby with binoculars or a pinhole video camera could be recoding your keystrokes.
+17. Shield your hand when using a bank ATM machine or reatil point of sale terminal.
+"Shoulder surfers" may be nearby or a pinhole video camera could be recoding your keystrokes.

 18. Protect your Social Security number (SSN).
 Release it only when absolutely necessary (like tax forms, employment records, most banking, stock and property transactions).
 The SSN is the key to your credit and banking accounts and is the prime target of criminals.